yaroAmaro219/Nasa/README.md

   3. Commits to github every day<br>
   4. A `README.md` file with explanations of the technologies used, the approach taken, a link to your live site, installation instructions, unsolved problems, etc.
   1. Use AJAX to make a request to an external data source like OMDBapi and insert some of the data retrieved into the DOM
   1. Implement responsive design (i.e. it should be fully functional on desktop, tablet, mobile, etc).
-Use at least 3 media  queries
+Use at least 1 media  queries with 2 screen sizes.

 #### 📋 List of APIs